aamrits/frontend-interview-questions/react-concepts.md

 #### Q6
 ### 💥 Dive into Hooks-related questions, such as `useState` and `useEffect`

-**useState**
-`useState` is a hook that allows you to add state to functional components.
+**useState** is a hook that allows you to add state to functional components.
 It returns a state variable and a function to update it.

 **Usage**
 - Initialize state with an initial value.
 - Update state using the provided setter function.

-**useEffect**
-`useEffect` is a hook that allows you to perform side effects in functional components, such as fetching data, subscribing to events, or manually changing the DOM.
+**useEffect** is a hook that allows you to perform side effects in functional components, such as fetching data, subscribing to events, or manually changing the DOM.

 **Usage**
 - Runs after the initial render and after every update (by default).
 - Can run only once or on specific state/prop changes by providing a dependency array.
 - Can return a cleanup function to clean up effects.

 **Key Points**
 - **useState**: For managing state within functional components.
 - **useEffect**: For performing side effects, similar to lifecycle methods in class components (like componentDidMount, componentDidUpdate, and componentWillUnmount).

 <div align="left">
     <b><a href="#">↥ back to top</a></b>